geetika2002/COMP8800_Project/README.md

 # Honeypot Data Collector

 ## Project Overview
 This project is a honeypot data collection system designed to capture and analyze SSH attacker activity.
 It uses **Cowrie** as the honeypot, a **FastAPI server** to receive and store events, a **forwarder script** to parse and send logs, and a **SQLite database** to persist the collected data.
+The backend data is visualized through an analytica React Dashboard.

 Current prototype workflow:
 (Attacker)